On the computability of conditional probability: Introduction

 \section{Introduction}

-The use of probability to reason about uncertainty is key to modern science and engineering, and the operation of \emph{conditioning}, used to perform Bayesian inductive reasoning in probabilistic models, directly raises many of its most important computational problems.
-Faced with probabilistic models of increasingly complex phenomena that stretch or exceed the limitations of existing representations and algorithms, researchers have proposed new representations and formal languages for describing joint distributions on large collections of random variables, and have developed new algorithms for performing automated probabilistic inference.
-What are the limits of this endeavor?
-Can we hope to automate probabilistic reasoning via a general inference algorithm that can compute conditional probabilities for an \emph{arbitrary} computable joint distribution?
+The use of probability to reason about uncertainty has wide-ranging applications in science and engineering, and some of the most important computational problems relate to \emph{conditioning}, which is used to perform Bayesian inductive reasoning in probabilistic models.
+As researchers have faced more complex phenomena, their representations have also increased in complexity, which in turn has led to more complicated inference algorithms.
+It is natural to ask whether there is a universal inference algorithm --- in other words, whether it is possible to automate probabilistic reasoning via a general procedure that can compute conditional probabilities for an \emph{arbitrary} computable joint distribution.

 We demonstrate that there are computable joint distributions with noncomputable conditional distributions.
+As a consequence, no general algorithm for computing conditional probabilities can exist.
 Of course, the fact that generic algorithms cannot exist for computing conditional probabilities does not rule out the possibility that large classes of distributions may be amenable to automated inference.
 The challenge for mathematical theory is to explain the widespread success of probabilistic methods and characterize the circumstances when conditioning is possible.
 In this vein, we describe broadly applicable conditions under which conditional probabilities are computable.

+We begin by describing a setting, \emph{probabilistic programming}, that motivates the search for these results.
+We proceed to describe the technical frameworks for our results, \emph{computable probability theory} and the modern formulation of \emph{conditional probability}.
+We then highlight related work, and end the introduction with a summary of results of the paper.

-\subsection{Probabilistic programming}
+\subsection{Probabilistic Programming}